joshuasa/remote-work-ecosystem/content/vscode-remote-ssh.md

 Search for Remote SSH extension by Microsoft in VS Code side bar and install.

-## Connect to Remote Host and open Remote Project
+## Connect to Remote Host and Open Remote Project

 ### Update local hosts file